-New Relic · Senior Technical Program Manager
+New Relic · Technical Program Manager → Product Lead

 Instant Observability Platform Transformation

-technical strategy marketing partnership platform architecture
+technical strategy marketing partnership platform architecture cross-functional

 The Challenge